 PURPOSE OF THE PAINT IT FORWARD PROJECT

-To bring attention to LIFE and the fact that more menwomenare surviving cancer through early detection and treatment advances.
+To bring attention to LIFE and the fact that more men, women and children are surviving cancer through early detection and treatment advances.

-To bring LIFE to medical offices throughout the Valley as well as.
+To bring LIFE to medical offices throughout the Valley as well as the Art of Life Healing Garden in Woodward Park.

 ART SPECIFICATIONS

 The group will work collectively on one gallery canvas – 24”x36” (may be hung horizontal or vertical)

-Acrylic, collage or mixed media may be used on the canvas (no oil paints).
+Acrylic, collage or mixed media may be used on the canvas (no oil paints or 3D elements may be used on the canvas).

 The color palette should be rich and colorful.
 Please avoid palettes that are soft, dull, dark or stark.

 The artwork is about LIFE, not about cancer, and will be created under the vision and direction of the Artistic Director.
-The goal is to focus on positive aspects of , not negative.
-Admirers who should feel inspired, uplifted, curious, amazed, or a host of other positive emotions.
+The goal is to focus on positive aspects of life, not negative.
+Admirers who see the canvas should feel inspired, uplifted, curious, amazed, or a host of other positive emotions.

 The interpretive subject of the piece can be inanimate or animate, and the style realistic or abstract.

-.
+Please avoid the use or likeness of copyrighted images.

 Please paint the sides of the canvas as the work will be displayed unframed.